Dangers of Seniors Living Alone

-More older Americans are living alone in their homes, but a startling number of those seniors are experiencing social isolation and dementia symptoms.
+More older Americans are living alone, but a staggering number of those seniors are experiencing social isolation and dementia symptoms.
 The results of a decades long study from the University College London on the impact of loneliness and isolation has shown that both loneliness and infrequent contact with friends and family can, independently, shorten a person’s life.
-Living alone may be more dangerous than we thought.

-It may not come as much of a surprise that nearly 90% of people over age 65 want to stay at home for as long as possible, according to a 2011 survey by the AARP.
-Living at home and staying in a familiar community may offer benefits to seniors’ emotional well-being—but research indicates that a staggering number of seniors who should be receiving assisted living care services are still living at home—in many cases, alone.
-To some of us, the answer may seem obvious: make the move to an assisted living facility where social activity, health monitoring and medication management is all included.
-However, moving to a senior care facility can be an emotional and difficult decision, particularly if your loved one is not keen on moving.
-For more information on the topic, read our guide to assisted living vs. in-home care.
+To some of us, the answer may seem obvious: make the move to an assisted living community where social activity, health monitoring and medication management is all included.
+However, moving to senior living can be a difficult decision, particularly if your loved one is not keen on moving.
+For more information, read our guide to assisted living vs. in-home care.

 - Medication management issues

 - Social isolation

 - Unable to keep up with daily chores and housekeeping

 - Home safety hazards such as poor lighting and loose carpeting

 Have you struggled with the decision of what type of care is best for your senior loved one?
 Share your stories with us in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.